django-cms/django-cms/docs/reference/configuration.rst

     A list of plugins that can be added to this placeholder.
 If not supplied, all plugins can be selected.

+    The list also applies to children of plugins that do not restrict their children.
+    Plugins that are explicitly related to an allowed plugin are available as its children without being listed here: plugins named in its ``child_classes`` and plugins naming it in their ``parent_classes`` (on the plugin class or in ``CMS_PLACEHOLDER_CONF``).
+Glob patterns are not considered explicit relations.
+Use ``excluded_plugins`` to remove such children from a placeholder.

 ``text_only_plugins``
     A list of additional plugins available only in the TextPlugin, these plugins can't be added directly to this placeholder.